Revolv3 API Authentication Header Token

 • Your x-revolv3-token is issued through one of the following methods:

-- Revolv3 Portal – You can retrieve your API token directly from the Revolv3 developerportal.
+Revolv3 Portal – You can retrieve your Developer Static Token directly from the Revolv3 developer portal.

 When making a request, ensure that the x-revolv3-token header is included in your HTTP request, as shown in the example below: